 UKAT recommends and utilises CBT as a treatment for a number of emotional and mental health behavioural problems.
-Some rehab clinics in the UK use it as part of addiction treatment as well.
+Our drug and alcohol rehab clinics use it as part of an holistic treatment programme.
 While the therapy does not necessarily work for everyone to the same degree, CBT has proven very useful in helping to treat the mental and emotional aspects of compulsive behaviours and certain distinct mental illnesses.

 CBT is a short-term, goals-oriented therapy that seeks to bring treatment to a conclusion rather than making it open-ended.
 For example, some forms of ongoing mental health counselling are established without any end date or measurable objective in mind.
 Counselling continues for as long as the therapist and patient believe it needs to.
 CBT is different.
 It is based on a series of objectives the counsellor and patient work through from one session to the next.
 Once all goals are accomplished, the therapy is complete.
 In most cases, 12 to 15 sessions is all that is necessary to complete all of the desired objectives.

 CBT is currently used as a treatment for depression, post-traumatic stress disorder, eating disorders and other types of behavioural illnesses.
 However, one does not have to suffer from a mental health issue to benefit from this therapy.
 CBT can effectively help almost anyone learn to better manage stress and anxiety.
 It is built on a six-phase model as follows: